 For instance, typically the Effects team would start on a film after the Layout department set their cameras and the Animation team had their first pass.
 However, for this film, the team worked closely with Layout to find out what camera angles would work in order to get the sequence to read a certain way in order to increase efficiencies and accuracy.

 Starting early on the film was a no-brainer as The Good Dinosaur had double the amount of effect shots than any other Pixar film – with 65-70% of the film having an effects shot (compared to a typical Pixar film of only 30-40%).
-Since the workload doubled so did the size of the department, with about 31 effects artists who range from software developers with a heavy computer science background to more visual artists with a knack for composition, aesthetic and light.
-During production these artists had quite the workload as simulations can often take a long time to to solve and are amended on a per-frame basis — with 24 frames per second the work can add up quickly.
+Since the workload doubled so did the size of the department, with about 31 effects artists who range from software developers with a heavy computer science background to more visual artists with a knack for composition, aesthetics, and light.
+During production, these artists had quite the workload as simulations can often take a long time to solve and are amended on a per-frame basis — with 24 frames per second the work can add up quickly.